docker/buildx/docs/guides/drivers/remote.md

       docker-container://remote-container
     ```

-## Guide: Remote BuildKit in Kubernetes
+## Example: Remote BuildKit in Kubernetes

 This guide will show you how to create a setup similar to the `kubernetes`
 driver by manually creating a BuildKit `Deployment`.
 While the `kubernetes`